 Overview

-The Seasalt Cornwall website redesign was all about simplifying the navigation to make the shopping experience more intuitive and aligned with the brand’s core values of sustainability and craftsmanship.
+The Seasalt Cornwall website redesign focused on simplifying the navigation to create a more intuitive shopping experience aligned with company objectives to change the navigation structure.

 Why Redesign the Navigation?